krissemicolon/s-coreutils/README.md

 ```
 make
 ```
-4. Moving Binaries to /bin
+4. Add the bin directory to the $PATH
 ```
-make install
+export PATH=/PATH/TO/s-coretuils/bin:$PATH
 ```
+(This line needs to present in your .bashrc / .zshrc)

 ## Uninstall
-To uninstall you just need to run
+To uninstall you need to remove bin/ from $PATH.
+Alternatively you also could just delete the compiled binaries from bin/ with the
 ```
-make uninstall
+make clean
 ```
-in the c-coreutils repository.
+command.